-Also known as comprehensive treatment, it is performed once all of the permanent teeth have erupted in the mouth.
+Also known as a comprehensive treatment, it is performed once all of the permanent teeth have erupted in the mouth.
 It usually coincides between the ages of 11 to 15.
 For many reasons this age range is considered one of the best times to receive orthodontic treatment; among those are:

 There is not enough room for all of the permanent teeth to fit nicely in the arch.
 There are different methods to correct crowding.
 To fix the crowding, Dr. Amin and Dr. Vaziri need to gain more space to be able to correct the crooked teeth.
-Based on the severity of the crowding, bite, lip support and facial profile they may need to choose one of the following methods to gain space and utilize it to align teeth.
+Based on the severity of the crowding, bite, lip support, and facial profile they may need to choose one of the following methods to gain space and utilize it to align teeth.

-Dr. Amin Movahhedian and Dr. Hamed Vaziri will present the best option for you.
+Dr. Amin and Dr. Vaziri will present the best option for you.
 Upon your agreement, they will communicate with your oral surgeon and family dentist to manage your treatment the best way possible.

 Also known as anterior crossbite, is when the upper front teeth are behind the lower front teeth.
 Depending on the severity of the problem, treatment will be either of the following.